Cookie Dough Ice Cream

 This post may contain affiliate links.
 Please read our disclosure policy.

-Anyone else love Cookie Dough Ice Cream as much as me?
-It’s one of my all-time favorites.
 There’s just something irresistible when you combine cookie dough and ice cream together.
 Now you can make it at home with this easy recipe that doesn’t require you to cook the ice cream mixture.
+I can’t decide if I love this ice cream or my strawberry ice cream best!
+Who say’s I have to decide, right?

-- You don’t need to cook the ice cream batter.
+- You don’t need to cook the cookie dough batter.
+Just mix everything together and pop it into the ice cream machine.

-- Super simple to make and always a hit.
+- This cookie dough ice cream recipe is super simple to make and always a hit.
+Anyone can make this yummy recipe.

 This ice cream has a sweet cream ice cream base that’s studded with sweet bites of chocolate chip cookie dough.
 You only need four ingredients for the ice cream and the cookie dough is easy to make, too!